Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Complementarity is equivalent to the Hopf law

 {\it Notation.} Graphically we distinguish two distinct observable structures in terms of their colour.
-To emphasise that classical points are copied by an observable structure of one colour, say green, while unbiased with respect to an observable structure of another colour, say red, we denote them by:
+To emphasise that a classical point $k:\II\to A$ is copied by an observable structure of one colour, say green, while unbiased with respect to an observable structure of another colour, say red, we denote them by:

 that is, the outside colour indicates which observable structure copies this point, while the inner colour shows to which observable structure the point is unbiased.
-The fact that we denote these points in a manner which is invariant under conjugation is a consequence of the fact that in this section we will assume that the compact structures induced by the two COSs coincide, i.e.:

-It then follows that classical points of one colour are not only self-conjugate for `their own colour' (cf.~Corollary \ref{col:self-conjugare}), but also self-conjugate for `the other colour':
+The fact that we denote these points in a manner which is invariant under conjugation is a consequence of the trivial observation that classical points of one colour are not only self-conjugate for `their own colour' (cf.~Corollary \ref{col:self-conjugare}), but also self-conjugate for `another colour' provided induced $\dag$-compact structures coincide: